 -

-Except for Dexter: Resurrection, which was great, and if I am to give a try to another show in the future, I will consider most probably The Sopranos. ↩
+Except for Dexter: Resurrection, which was great, and if I am to give a try to another show in the future, I will consider most probably The Sopranos.
+From recent cinematography, I very much enjoyed Paul Thomas Anderson’s One Battle After Another, especially the chase scenes and Sean Penn’s performance. ↩

 -